pochemuto/pochemuto/_posts/2016-11-19-orvibo-java-sdk.md

 });
 ```

 Netty has many handful handlers, one of the most interesting of them for us is `MessageToMessageEncoder`. `DatagramChannel` produces `DatagramPacket` for each UDP packet.
 We could do all our stuff in single handler, but it would lead to hard supportable code.
-Fortunately, each orvibo message contains header with command it and we can separate processing different command to different handlers:
+Fortunately, each orvibo message contains a header with the command it and we can separate processing different command to different handlers:

 ```
 BREAKDOWN: